Chairman of the Board

 The following is the specific WISER educational action plan:

-WISER is gradually becoming one of the leading academic institutions in the nation in addressing the research issues of energy and sustainability including: microgrid; climate change; energy/water/food nexus; renewable energy and energy storage, security, reliability and efficiency; and sustainable development.
-The opportunity leverages our recognition in energy, power, and environmentally related research, the original formulation of the Energy/Environment/Economics paradigm, and the current and emerging strengths across several academic disciplines.
-A primary goal of WISER and its Galvin Center involves the development of cross-disciplinary research, via our affiliated research centers and core research competency areas, to attract more large-scale research projects to IIT and produce top-quality publications and, in turn, enhance IIT’s reputation in energy and sustainability related areas.
+WISER is one of the leading academic institutions in the nation in addressing the research issues of energy and sustainability including: Sustainable Electrical Grid and Sustainable Energy Integration, Climate Change, Fundamental Research in Sustainable Energy Systems, Sustainable Development, and the application of computational research across all areas related to energy and sustainability.
+WISER possesses a unique ability to leverage national recognition in energy, power, and environmentally related research; the original formulation of the Energy/Environment/Economics paradigm; and current and emerging strengths across several IIT academic disciplines.
+A primary goal of WISER and its largest center, the Robert W. Galvin Center for Electricity Innovation, involves the development of cross-disciplinary research, via our core research competency areas, to attract more large-scale research projects and funds to IIT and produce top-quality publications and, in turn, enhance IIT’s reputation in energy and sustainability-related areas.
 Our plan includes integrating research from different disciplines at IIT, and from our collaborators at other universities, government laboratories, and research organizations, and in business and industry.
 Our plan also includes identification of new research priority areas for WISER in which we should stake out a stronger leadership position and earmark additional resources.

 The following is the specific WISER research action plan: